Spantree/elasticsearch-talk/www/slides/sections/security.md

   * Elasticsearch provides robust scripting support
   * These scripts are run in a sandbox *as of 1.3.0*
+  * Dynamic scripting is disabled by default *as of 1.4.3*
   * [Remote code execution is possible](http://blog.liftsecurity.io/2013/11/30/elasticsearch-command-execution-using-script)